Abhijeet-Hapase/getPullRequests/README.md

 <p style='text-align: left;'>
 How to create Docker Image and run it:

 1\) Please download below files uploaded into this repository.
-1. getPullRequests.py 2.Dockerfile 3.requirements.txt
+  \1.getPullRequests.py 2.Dockerfile 3.requirements.txt

-2\) Please run following command to create docker image. docker build
+2\) Please run following command to create docker image.
-\--tag getpullrequests:1.0.1 .
+  \docker build --tag getpullrequests:1.0.1 .

-3\) To list the image you have created in step 2,please run below command. docker images
+3\) To list the image you have created in step 2,please run below command.
+  \docker images

 Output will be similar to below snip: